NYSE says new units to help return to growth

-LONDON (Reuters) - NYSE Euronext NYX.N said new strategies and cost cuts should help the transatlantic exchange return to growth next year after quarterly income fell by a fifth.
+LONDON (Reuters) - NYSE Euronext NYX.N said new strategies and cost cuts should help the transatlantic exchange return to growth next year after losses in its three main business lines forced quarterly income down a fifth.

-Chief Executive Duncan Niederauer also said his firm had not received any claims over the $440 million lost by Knight Capital Group when trading on NYSE on Wednesday, though he was monitoring the situation, which he said was a “call to action” over market reforms.

 NYSE said its plan to launch a clearing house in June next year would help reduce costs and drive long-term revenue while its U.S. futures market, called NYSE Liffe U.S., is making “significant headway”.